balderdashy/sails/README.md

 ## Who Built This?

-The Sails framework was developed by @mikermcneil and is supported by Balderdash Co (@balderdashy).
-We build realtime web and mobile apps as a service for our customers, and over time, after trying lots of different methodologies, I ended up crystallizing all our best code and conventions into Sails.
+The Sails framework was developed by Mike McNeil (@mikermcneil) and is maintained by Balderdash (@balderdashy), a realtime web & mobile studio I started with Heather White (@hdesignsit) in Austin, TX.

-Then, we open-sourced it, because no one should have to go through that again.
-Seriously.
-Hopefully, it makes your life a little bit easier!
+After building a few realtime javascript apps and taking them into production, we realized that the  JavaScript development landscape is very much still the Wild West.
+Over time, after trying lots of different methodologies (on the front end and the back), we decided to crystallize all of our best practices into this framework.
+I hope it saves you some time :)

+License
+--

+Sails is built around so many great open-source technologies that it would never have crossed our minds to keep it proprietary.
+We owe huge gratitude and props to TJ Holowaychuk (@visionmedia) and Guillermo Rauch (@guille) for the work they did, as well as the stewards of all the other open-source modules we use.
+Sails could never have been developed without your tremendous contributions to the node community.

 The MIT License (MIT)
 --